 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, New Church is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, New Church is a town of managers, sales and office workers, and service providers.
-There are especially a lot of people living in New Church who work in management occupations (33.33%), office and administrative support (16.22%), and maintenance occupations (16.22%).
+Overall, New Church is a town of managers, professionals, and construction workers and builders.
+There are especially a lot of people living in New Church who work in management occupations (35.83%), teaching (15.83%), and maintenance occupations (14.17%).

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 New Church has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 New Church has few renters and college students.
 But the biggest reason it is quieter in New Church than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, New Church may be for you.

 New Church is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-The percentage of adults in New Church who are college-educated is close to the national average for all communities of 21.84%: 20.44% of the adults in New Church have a bachelor's degree or advanced degree.
+The education level of New Church citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+20.86% of adults 25 and older in New Church have a college degree.

 The most common language spoken in New Church is English.
 Other important languages spoken here include Spanish and African languages.